-There is 64 bytes of general purpose data memory arranged in Bank 0.
+There is 64 or 96 bytes of general purpose data memory which are arranged in Bank 0 and Bank 1.
 All microcontroller programs require an area of read/write memory where temporary data can be stored and retrieved for use later.
 It is this area of RAM memory that is known as General Purpose Data Memory.
 This area of Data Memory is fully accessible by the user programing for both reading and writing operations.
 By using the bit operation instructions individual bits can be set or reset under program control giving the user a large range of flexibility for bit manipulation in the Data Memory.